Grief, Loss & Bereavement Counselling in Reading, Berkshire

 - To maintain a connection to the deceased while moving on with life

-I can offer you my support and a safe space to talk about your feelings, whatever they may be.
-It is only by processing your difficult and painful feelings that you can begin to regain the hope and strength to move forward one step at a time, and all in your own time.
+I aim to offer support and a safe space for you to talk about your feelings, whatever they may be.
+It is only by identifying and reconnecting with your difficult and painful feelings that you can begin to regain the hope and strength to move forward one step at a time, and all in your own time.

 or send me an email and I’ll get back to you as soon as I can.